 Diagnostic test sockets (DTS) are clear plastic sockets used to check fit and mock up alignment of components.
 Sockets should contact limb in all areas, have no visible gapping, be comfortable, and offer control through gait cycle or range of motion.
 At this stage in the prosthetic fitting, definitive componentry will be set up and aligned both statically and dynamically.
 The DTS allows us to continually fine tune fit throughout the alignment process.
 After all adjustments have been made to the DTS socket, fit and alignment will be captured and transferred to a definitive socket.

-Having an in-house fabrication lab allows for a team approach to patient care.
+Having an in-house prosthetic fabrication lab allows for a team approach to patient care.
 Our prosthetists and technicians collaborate with patients to build the best prosthesis for each individual.
-Having the fabrication on site allows for adjustments to be made to your prosthesis while you wait.
+Having the prosthetic fabrication on site allows for adjustments to be made to your prosthesis while you wait.

 Delivery of Prosthesis

 Prosthesis will be completed with all definitive materials and componentry.
 Fit and alignment will be verified and necessary adjustments will be made in your prosthetic fitting.
 At this point, we will refer you to a therapist for formal gait training.
 Even though the prosthesis is in its definitive state, we will continue to monitor your progress through frequent follow-up care to ensure satisfaction.
 With our philosophy of patient oriented care we want to make sure you are 100% satisfied with your prosthetic.